-And at a cost of 3.50 euro ($3.75) for a wine glass and all the wines you can taste in a three-hour period (plus, a disposable breathalyzer) it was no surprise why.
+And at 3.50 euro ($3.75) for a wine glass and all the wines you can taste in three hours (plus a disposable breathalyzer), it was no surprise why.

 Along the way, my new friend and I met a group of female French university students.